Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    direct privacy considerations for end users.
 Historically end user devices have used the DHCP provided local network recursive resolver which may have strong, medium or weak privacy policies depending on the network.
-Privacy policies for these servers may or may not be available for users to make an informed choice.
+Privacy policies for these servers may or may not be available and users need to be aware that privacy guarantees will vary with network.

    More recently some networks and end users have actively chosen to use a large public resolver instead e.g. Google Public DNS, Cloudflare or Quad9 (need